balcortex/100_days_code_web_development/README.md

 ## Day 098 - 2023/12/18

 Today I learned the property value shorthand functionality and that all property names are converted to strings regardless their type.

+## Day 099 - 2023/12/20

+Today I learned how to test for properties existence using the `in` operator and the comparison to `undefined`.
+Also, I learned how to loop over all the keys and properties using a for...in loop.